 Hurricane Ian upgraded to Category 5 before Florida landfall

-After Hurricane Ian made landfall just over 6 months ago, the National Hurricane Center announced today the storm briefly reached Category 5 status before slamming into southwest Florida.
+After Hurricane Ian made landfall just over 6 months ago, the National Hurricane Center announced today the storm briefly reached Category 5 status before weakening, then slamming into southwest Florida.

+Over the next seven hours, Ian’s winds slightly decreased to 150 mph just before making landfall on the barrier island of Cayo Costa, Florida at 3:05 p.m EDT.
+Until today, Ian had been classified as a Category 4 hurricane.

 It was just last Wednesday that the World Meteorological Organization forever retired “Ian” from the rotating lists of Atlantic tropical cyclone names due to the death and destruction caused in its path.